 Under the Group’s policy, no further pension premium payments are made if employment continues after the age of 65.

-Under the Swedish Companies Act and the Code, the Board of Directors is responsible for internal controls.
+Under the Swedish Companies Act and the Code, the Board of Directors is responsible for internal control.

-This report on internal controls and risk management with regard to financial reporting complies with the requirements in Chapter 6, Section 6, of the Annual Accounts Act.
+This report on internal control and risk management as regards financial reporting complies with the requirements in Chapter 6, section 6 of the Annual Accounts Act.

 NIBE is characterised by simplicity in its legal and operational structure, transparency in its organisation, clear divisions of responsibility and an efficient management and control system.

-NIBE complies not only with external laws and regulations in respect of financial reporting, but also with internal instructions and policies set out in the Group’s finance handbook.
-These are applied by all companies in the Group, along with systems aimed at ensuring effective internal controls in financial reporting.
+NIBE complies not only with laws and regulations regarding financial reporting, but also with internal instructions and policies set out in a finance handbook.
+These are applied by all companies in the Group, along with systems aimed at ensuring effective internal control of financial reporting.

-Consolidated financial reports containing comprehensive analyses and comments are drawn up each quarter for the Group and its business areas.
-Results are also monitored every month.
+Consolidated financial statements containing comprehensive analyses and comments are prepared each quarter for the Group and its business areas.
+Earnings are also monitored monthly.

 There are finance functions and controllers with responsibility for accounting, reporting and the analysis of financial trends at Group level, business area level and unit level.

 In addition to the statutory audits of the annual report and statutory audits of the parent and all subsidiaries, the auditors carry out an annual review of how the companies are organised, of existing routines and of compliance with the instructions issued, based on guidelines drawn up by corporate management and approved by the Board of Directors.
 A summary of internal control procedures is presented each year as part of the Board meeting that deals with the year-end financial statements.
-The Board also has the option of requesting a special audit of a selected business or operations during the year if this is deemed necessary.
+The Board also has the option of requesting a special audit of a selected business during the year if the Board deems it necessary.

-In 2017, the project aimed at reinforcing internal controls continued.
-It is our opinion that this review increases insight and awareness, provides explicit instructions and proposes a clear organisation in respect of internal controls.
+In 2018, the project aimed at reinforcing internal control continued.
+It is our opinion that this review increases insight and awareness, provides explicit instructions and proposes a clear organisation as regards internal control.
 It is therefore the opinion of the Board that, because of the implementation of this review, there is no need for any separate internal control (internal audit) (item 7.3 in the Code).